 The YAEL test is approximate one and a half hours long and consists of four sections: the first three sections contain multiple-choice questions, and the fourth section is a writing task.
 More information about the test format and components is available here.

 Those who take the Psychometric Entrance Test in languages other than Hebrew may take the YAEL test on the same day immediately after the Psychometric Entrance Test.
 In that case, there is no need to register separately, and no extra fee is charged for the YAEL test.

-If you want to take the YAEL test independently from the Psychometric Entrance Test, you will need to register separately and pay a fee.
+If you want to take a Hebrew proficiency test independently from the Psychometric Entrance Test, you will need to register for the YAELNET test and pay a fee.
 Information on registration is available here.